-As you may already know, insurance refers to a contract signed between a beneficiary and their insurance company, which agrees that the former will be reimbursed if something goes wrong with what they’ve chosen to insure.
-For instance, car insurance works by reimbursing owners for repair costs in case of an automobile accident.
+Insurance refers to a signed contract between a beneficiary and their insurance company, which agrees that the former will be reimbursed if something goes wrong with what they’ve chosen to insure.

-This article will focus on painting a clearer picture of the current state of the insurance fraud market by providing an in-depth analysis of common scams, general types of insurance fraud, the legal ramifications of this practice, and more.
+This article will focus on painting a clearer picture of the current state of the insurance fraud market.
+It will provide an in-depth analysis of common scams, general types of insurance fraud, the legal ramifications of this practice, and more.

 What Is Car Insurance Fraud?

 All in all, this practice can generally be described as any action done to collect insurance money that the individual is not entitled to.

 With this in mind, relevant examples include filing fake insurance reports on accidents that never occurred.
 In addition, other examples involve a fraudster who willingly caused a crash to get access to the victim’s insurance information.

 Car insurance fraud is common in areas worldwide, as there are thousands of attempts every year.
 However, it’s essential to remember that insurance fraud doesn’t always entail an accident.

 For instance, withholding data from your insurer to get a lower rate on your policy can also be classified as insurance fraud.
 Depending on the region you live in, certain practices are punishable by law, whereas others will lead to contract closures.

 In general, it’s best to stay away from insurance fraud, even in less severe cases, despite the potential monetary benefit.